 What you should do: Rather than skipping the moisturiser all together, make sure you choose the right types of moisturisers for your oily skin.
 A great ingredient for oily skin is hyaluronic acid, a type of humectant that actually attracts and binds water to the skin.
 Hyaluronic acid molecules can hold approximately 1000 times their own weight in water.

 It’s full of Vitamin E and fatty acids, so it must be great for skin.
 This isn’t exactly wrong but coconut oil is also highly comodogenic.
 I wouldn’t recommend putting it on your face on its own.

 What you should do: Use it if it comes as one ingredient in part of a balanced skincare formula.
 Or else you could just use an actual moisturiser.

 It’s hard to believe that anyone would even think this, let alone give it to someone else as advice.
 But (hopefully!) it goes without saying that sunscreen is one skincare product you should never skip.

 The risk of skin cancer aside, there are plenty of cosmetic reasons why going without sunscreen is a bad idea – brown spots, red veins, blotchiness, wrinkled skin and fine lines being just a few.

-What you should do: be religious about applying sunscreen every day no matter where you live, what the weather, your skin colour or how long you’ll be outside.
-There’s very little that’s good about sun exposure without sunscreen and even Vitamin D is not a good enough reason.
-You can get your daily Vitamin D content through supplements and diet.
+What you should do: be religious about applying sunscreen every day.
+No matter where you live, what the weather, your skin colour or how long you’ll be outside.
+There’s very little that’s good about sun exposure without sunscreen.
+Even Vitamin D deficiency is not a good enough reason because you can get your daily doset through supplements and diet.

 "If you must attack your pimples, do it the safe way – with a non-irritating pimple patch that helps draw puss and secretions away from the pimple to flatten it out and minimise scarring."- Lauren Lee, Host of the Korean Beauty Show podcast